LBHackney-IT/social-care-architecture/docs/runbooks/case-viewer/every-day/adding-a-new-team.md

     * staging =  `“staging”`
     * production = `"mosaic-prod”`

--  where it says  `“Invoke URL:"`, copy the value of the URL This URL is the endpoint you'll be sending the details of the new team to.
+-  where it says  `“Invoke URL:"`, copy the value of the URL.
+This URL is the endpoint you'll be sending the details of the new team to.

 - click `“API Keys”` and select the correct API key name